Frequently Asked Questions

 No. The nearest is in Kiruna city where you will find several banks and ATM’s.
 Visa and Mastercard is however widely accepted in Abisko.

-Visit Abisko does not have a phone number but you can contact our suppliers directly if you have urgent questions about their activities.
+You can contact our suppliers directly if you have urgent questions about their activities.

 PLEASE ENSURE THAT YOU HAVE CHECKED YOUR BOOKING CONFORMATION BEFORE CALLING.
 WE MAY NOT BE ABLE TO ANSWER YOUR CALL DURING BUSY PERIODS.